 for any $g\in \cc$, which is termed the {\it canonical tractor}.
 Also, there is an indefinite, conformally invariant, bundle metric $h\in \Gamma(\odot^2 \ct^*M)$ given, in an obvious matrix notation, by

 and termed the {\it tractor metric}.
-Sections $T\in\Gamma(\ct M)$ are denoted in an abstract index notation by $T^A$, so the tractor metric is then $h_{AB}$ and will be used to raised and lower tractor indices in the standard way.
+Sections $T\in\Gamma(\ct M)$ can be denoted in an abstract index notation by $T^A$, so the tractor metric is then $h_{AB}$ and will be used to raise and lower tractor indices in the standard way.
 For example, $h_{AB} X^A X^B$ is the zero section of $\ce M[2]$.

 On an oriented conformal hypersurface $\Sigma \hookrightarrow (M,\cc)$, there is a canonical section $N$ of~$\ct M\big|_\Sigma$ given, for any $g\in \cc$, by